An Introduction to Photo Editing with PhotoLine: Hue/Saturation

 To make color balance adjustments as we did with RGB curves, raise or lower the midpoints of the a and b curves.
 To warm the image, for example, start by raising the b curve, then fine-tune the hue by raising the a curve.
 To cool the image, lower the curves in the same manner.
 Lab is a good way to correct skin tones in old, faded photos; click an area of skin on the a and b curves, then adjust them until the hue and saturation look right.

-Side note: I had previously recommended setting the layer blend mode to Color for Lab saturation adjustments.
-Since the updates to Lab curves in the previous version, it appears that Normal blend mode is best for these.
-Color blend mode should still be used for RGB hue adjustments, Hue/Saturation layers, and HIS saturation curves.
+Use Normal blend mode for Lab adjustments.
+Color blend mode should be used for RGB hue adjustments, Hue/Saturation layers, and HIS saturation curves.

 Creating a custom saturation curve is so complex that it is best to record it as an action (sometimes called a “macro”).
 Open the Actions panel (undock it if necessary).
 Click the New Action (file) icon and give the action a name, such as Saturation Curve.
 New actions are added to the bottom of the list; you may drag yours to the top for convenience.
 Now click the red Start recording button.
 Everything you do will be recorded until you click the Stop recording button.
 To run the action, press the Play active action button; then adjust the resulting curve and the color filter range.
 I have recorded some sample actions for creating a global saturation curve, a curve with a range, and an Lab curve.
 To load them, right-click the Actions list and select Merge.
 To export an action that you created, select Save Active.
 (It is wise to keep backups of your actions because they are easy to accidentally overwrite or delete.)